 PURPOSE OF ORDER AND REGULATORY AUTHORITY

 Wildfires are occurring more frequently and with greater severity in California.
 Wildfires directly and indirectly impact water quality through discharge of sediment, increases in erosion, removal of vegetative cover, and breakdown in soil structure.
 To reduce wildfire risk, vegetation management has increased in pace and scale throughout the state.
-Vegetation management activities for fire risk reduction can result in discharges of waste to waters of the state and have the potential to adversely impact water quality.
+Vegetation management activities for fire risk reduction can result in discharges of waste to surface waters of the state and have the potential to adversely impact water quality.
 Permits that include conditions and requirements to prevent or control discharges of waste under state and federal laws are necessary to protect waters of the state.

 Wildfires directly and indirectly impact water quality through discharge of sediment, increases in erosion, removal of vegetative cover, and breakdown in soil structure.
 Wildfires in recent history have removed vegetative coverage over thousands of acres of highly erodible soils within California.
 Excess sediment from these areas has in some cases filled in streams with accumulated sediment.
 This Order seeks to facilitate wildfire prevention work to reduce these risks to water quality posed by wildfires, while also protecting water quality and beneficial uses from impacts related to fire risk reduction activities.